-The Non-Stormwater Discharge Assessment and Certification is located in Attachment 3.
-This form certifies that all stormwater outfalls have been evaluated for the presence of non-stormwater discharges.
-The form is updated whenever a change in possible non-stormwater discharge is determined.
+Non-storm water discharges were evaluated and none were present.
+The Certification of No Unauthorized Stormwater Discharge is located in Attachment 3.
+This certification form certifies that all storm water outfalls have been evaluated for the presence of nonstorm water discharges.
+This form will be updated whenever a change in possible non storm water discharges is determined.